nevsnode/gordon/README.md

 **ErrorCmd** is a command that will be executed when a task returned an exit status other than 0, or created output.
 It will then execute the command and uses `Sprintf` to replace `%s` with the error/output.
 The error-content will be escaped and quoted before, so there's no need to wrap `%s` in quotes.

+**FailedTasksTTL** is the time-to-live for lists that store failed tasks (in seconds).
+When a task fails the `ErrorCmd` is executed.
+Additionally the affected tasks can be stored in separate lists, so they could be re-queued, for instance.
+If this field is not set or 0 this functionality is disabled.

 ## Testing